 In general, and unless specified elsewhere in this section, the Director of Multifamily Housing may grant waivers of the criteria and procedures in this Guide based on the factors for considering waivers.
 In addition, the Code of Maryland Regulations (COMAR) allows the Secretary of DHCD to waive or vary particular program regulations to the extent that the waiver is consistent with the governing statute if, in the determination of the Secretary of DHCD, the application of a regulation would be inequitable or contrary to the purposes of the governing statute.
 The standards for each program vary slightly, so applicants should consult COMAR 05.05.01 for the Rental Housing Program; 05.12.01 for the HOME Program; and 05.05.02 for MBP and RHW.

 All waiver requests must be submitted using the Waiver Request Form on the DHCD website.
+In addition to providing a rationale for the waiver request, applicants should include any relevant documentation that will assist DHCD in making a determination.
+DHCD will provide a decision within fifteen (15) calendar days of the receipt of the waiver request.

-DHCD requires applicants seeking a waiver of the Threshold or Competitive Scoring Criteria in this Guide to submit such requests through the Waiver Request Form, at least thirty (30) calendar days in advance of the round deadline.
-DHCD will provide a decision within fifteen (15) calendar days of receipt of the waiver request.
+DHCD requires competitive funding round applicants seeking a waiver of the Threshold or Competitive Scoring Criteria in this Guide to submit such requests through the Waiver Request Form, at least thirty (30) calendar days in advance of the round deadline.

 This provision for waivers applies only to State-funded programs and State-imposed Threshold and Competitive Scoring Criteria.
 Federal regulations affecting LIHTC, HOME, and MBP may not be waived by the State, and applicants should consult their attorney or tax advisor about the possibility of waivers of federal requirements.

 Waivers of Threshold or Competitive Criteria